ironhack-labs/data-labs/advanced-topics/network-analysis.md

 - [PyCon 2018: Network Analysis Made Simple, Part 1 Tutorial](https://www.youtube.com/watch?v=HkbMUrgzwMs)
 - [Networkx Documentation Tutorial](https://networkx.github.io/documentation/stable/tutorial.html)

-You are highly encouraged to watch the *Network Analysis Made Simple* tutorial and work through the examples in the *Networkx Documentation Tutorial* so that you gain a solid understanding of network analysis and some practice using the Networkx library.
+You are highly encouraged to watch the *Network Analysis Made Simple* tutorial and work through the examples in the *Networkx Documentation Tutorial* so that you gain a solid understanding of network composition and some practice creating graphs with the Networkx library.

 You should also try to complete the exercises in the *Networkx Basics Notebook* (up until the Tests section) that accompanies the *Network Analysis Made Simple* tutorial: